 A guide to packing for your ski holiday

 Nothing beats escaping those drizzly UK winter blues better than jetting off to the snowy mountains, where your only worry is whether you want to ski or snowboard.
+The Utah ski resort club is just one of a huge number of destinations that are available at the moment.
 However, we know packing for such trips can take a bit of thought so we’ve created a guide to ensure that, like our holidays, the process is as hassle-free as possible …

 the essential gear